-Also known as split testing, is a marketing technique that involves comparing two versions of a web page or application to see which performs better.
+Also referred to as split testing, it is a marketing technique that involves comparing two versions of an internet page or a mobile application to see which performs better.
 These variations, known as A and B, are presented randomly to users.
 A portion of them will be directed to the first version, and the rest to the second.
 A statistical analysis of the results then determines which version, A or B, performed better, according to certain predefined indicators such as conversion rate.

-The onboarding process is a user's first impression of your app, and when designed correctly, increases the likelihood of successful adoption.
-When a user launches your app for the first time, the onboarding process reinforces your app's value and provides instructions that highlight key benefits and features.
-A strong onboarding process as per a case study, could increase your retention rate by 50%
+The onboarding process of any application is a user's first impression, and when designed correctly, increases the likelihood of successful adoption.
+The onboarding process reinforces your app's value and provides instructions that highlight key benefits and features.
+A strong onboarding process as per a case study, could increase your retention rate by as much as 50%.

-When done well, app onboarding helps build strong relationships with users.
-If done poorly (or ignored altogether), you risk users never understanding how to use your app thus having a negative experience and possibly abandoning your app for good.
+When done well, app onboarding helps build strong relationships with customers.
+If done poorly (or ignored altogether), you risk users never understanding the way to use your app thus, having a negative experience and possibly abandoning your app permanently.

-Bounce Rate is defined as the percentage of visitors that leave a webpage without taking an action, such as clicking on a link, filling out a form, or making a purchase.
+Bounce Rate can be defined as the percentage of users that leave a webpage without taking an action, such as clicking on a link, filling out a form, or making a purchase.

-Cohort analysis is how you'll identify how well your users are being retained and the primary factors that will drive growth for your app.
+Cohort analysis shows you how to identify how well your users are being retained and the primary factors that drive growth for your app.